Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 Exploring the Ningaloo Aquarium and Discovery Centre

-This building contains the Information Centre, where you can book tours, get maps of the area, and general guidance.
+This building contains the Information Centre, where you can book tours in Exmouth, get maps of the area, and general guidance.
 You can also call them if you want to know something specific regarding your visit.

 Here, you’ll also learn about the history of Exmouth, including its U.S. influence and what happened when Cyclone Vance ripped through the town.

 And of course, there’s an aquarium.
-It’s great for kids and adults alike, so schedule at least 1 hour to check out this place.
-Its a great place to head to if it’s raining or very windy.
+It’s great for kids and adults alike, so schedule at least 1-2 hours to check out this place.
+It’s one of the many things to do if it’s raining or very windy in Exmouth.

 Ningaloo Reef from above.